SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 					   InformationRequest GapToAhead Standings Button.5, InformationRequest GapToBehind Standings Button.6, Accept Button.7, Reject Button.8

-Note: You can use all these commands in the *pitstopCommands* list as well, which will generate one giant controller mode.

 ### Configuration

 *Project Motor Racing* provides an UDP interface to gather telemetry data, position information for all the cars in the grid, and so on.
 The default login to this service is 224.0.0.150,7576,true (where the last argument, *multiCast*, specifies whether *MultiCast* mode is used).
 If you have changed the connection information in the *Project Motor Racing* configuration, you have to provide this connection information using the *udpConnection* in the plugin configuration: